The University of Montpellier is organizing a week-long campaign against LGBT+ phobia

 • measure progress and share best practices to improve the professional environment and academic framework in higher education.

-Even today, living comfortably with one's sexual orientation or gender identity may not be a given, as confirmed by several recent surveys.
-For higher education staff, the initial results of the ACADISCRI study conducted at two French universities in 2018 indicate that being a man who does not conform to norms of masculinity, or being LGBT, are among the most frequently perceived reasons for microaggressions.
-Furthermore, the Student Life Observatory reports that sexual orientation was still cited as a factor in stigmatization in 2020.
+Even today, living openly with one’s sexual orientation or gender identity is not always a given, as several recent surveys confirm.
+For higher education staff, the initial findings of the ACADISCRI study conducted at two French universities in 2018 indicate that being a man who does not conform to norms of masculinity, or being LGBT, are among the reasons most frequently cited as triggers for microaggressions.
+Furthermore, the Student Life Observatory reports that, in 2020, sexual orientation was still cited as a factor contributing to stigmatization.

-This week of action against LGBT+ phobias promises to be a highlight of the academic year, during which a series of initiatives will be supported to promote a supportive and inclusive working and learning environment where everyone feels free to be themselves.
+This week dedicated to combating LGBT+ phobia promises to be a highlight of the academic year, during which a range of initiatives will be supported to foster a caring and inclusive work and study environment where everyone feels free to be themselves.

-This week will begin on November 18 from 12:15 p.m. to 1:45 p.m. with , a lecture on deciphering LGBT+ prejudices presented by Christelle Fraïssé, lecturer in social psychology.
-It will be held at the François Barré-Sinoussi Student Center in Triolet in the presence of Philippe Augé, president of the University of Montpellier.
-The lecture will be followed by an improvised rap summary, followed by a rap and beatbox concert with Maras, rapper and slam poet, vice-world champion in freestyle rap (2016) and French slam champion (2014).
-This event is reserved for UM students and staff.
+This week kicks off on November 18 from 12:15 p.m. to 1:45 p.m. with “ ” a lecture on understanding LGBT+ prejudices presented by Christelle Fraïssé, associate professor of social psychology.
+It will take place at the François Barré-Sinoussi Student Center in Triolet, with Philippe Augé, president of the University of Montpellier, in attendance.
+This lecture will be followed by an impromptu rap summary, followed by a rap and beatbox concert featuring Maras, a rapper and slam poet, 2016 World Freestyle Rap Vice-Champion, and 2014 French Slam Champion.
+This event is reserved for students and staff of the University of Montpellier.

-On November 19, starting at 1 p.m. at the (S)pace on the Triolet campus, there will be an opening reception for the exhibition "Des images pour ainsi dire" (Images, so to speak), featuring twenty-six original creations by visual artist Nathalie Trovato and UM students and staff who have been introduced to the art of paper cutting.
-A true ode to otherness, this exhibition takes the form of a joyful and captivating alphabet book in which each letter illustrates the LGBT+ lexicon with shapes and colors.
+On November 19 at 1:00 p.m. at the (S)pace on the Triolet campus, the opening reception for the exhibition “Des images pour ainsi dire” will take place, featuring twenty-six original works by visual artist Nathalie Trovato, as well as by UM students and staff who have been introduced to the art of paper cutting.
+A true ode to otherness, this exhibition takes the form of a joyful and captivating alphabet book in which each letter illustrates, through shapes and colors, the LGBT+ lexicon.
 This event is reserved for UM students and staff.

-On November 20 at 7 p.m., Michel Océan's documentary film "Océan" will be screened at the Aimé Schoenig Student Center on the Richter campus.
-"Océan" is an intimate self-portrait of a transgender man who was previously known as the artist Océanerosemarie, a comedian and true lesbian icon since his first show, "La lesbienne invisible" (The Invisible Lesbian).
-This event is open to the public upon registration by clicking here.
+On November 20 at 7 p.m., Michel Océan’s documentary film “Océan” will be screened at the Aimé Schoenig Student Center on the Richter campus.
+“Océan” is an intimate self-portrait of a trans man whom people previously knew as the artist Océanerosemarie, a comedian and true lesbian icon since her first show, “La lesbienne invisible.”
+This event is open to the public ; register by clicking here.

-To combat all forms of discrimination and violence, UM has set up an internal system based on designated contact persons and a support unit comprising a network of support workers.
-This system is available to the entire university community, whether victims or witnesses of acts of violence, discrimination, psychological or sexual harassment, or sexist behavior.
+To combat all forms of discrimination and violence, the University of Marseille has established an internal support system that relies on designated contact persons and a support team composed of a network of counselors.
+This system is available to the entire university community—whether as victims or witnesses of acts of violence, discrimination, psychological or sexual harassment, or sexist behavior.

 Practical information: